Crisis & Emergency Resources

 Crisis Text Line.
 Text HOME to 741741.
 The Crisis Text Line offers free, 24/7, confidential support to people in crisis.
 (If you live in Canada, text HOME to 686868.)

 The Trevor Project supports LGBTQ people under age 25 with 24/7 access to trained crisis support.
 Call 1-866-488-7386 or Text “Start” to 678678.

 Call 911.
 If you, or a loved one is experiencing a mental health emergency and feel at risk of hurting yourself or someone else, it may be necessary to call 911 and notify the operator that it is a psychiatric emergency.
 Ask for an officer trained in crisis intervention, or in psychiatric emergencies.

 Resources for Domestic Violence or Sexual Assault

 National Domestic Violence Hotline.
-Call 800-799-SAFE (7233).
+Call 800-799-SAFE (7233) or chat online.
 Trained expert advocates are available 24/7 to provide confidential support to anyone experiencing domestic violence or seeking resources and information.
 Help is available in Spanish and other languages.